jwiegley/johnwiegley/drafts/self-shell.md

 with no difference between
 but the one I think I see.

+# Text

-If you're asking questions to find silence, you've failed.
+If you asking questions to find silence, you've failed.
 If you say anything at all, this is not helpful.
-What you seek is as far from you as your seeking.
+What you seek is only as far from you as your seeking.
 When you've abandoned all words, that.

+# Text

 Being too hard on yourself is ego too: measuring yourself harshly against a standard derived from your own understanding.
 The path forward is a free and